Skip to main content

 Attribution: Identify author(s) and affiliations.
 When possible, try to have authors from multiple organizations to demonstrate breadth of support and collaboration.

-Intent: No sales pitches please.
-While it is ok to highlight the work of an individual company, it should remain balanced and not be at the expense of others.
-Blogs exclusively about a for-profit-company’s products or services will not be accepted.
+Intent: No sales pitches or product marketing pieces please.
+While it is ok to highlight the work of an individual company when it ties into the overall theme of the blog, any company or product mentions must be directly related to OpenSSF work, remain balanced, and not be at the expense of others.
+Blogs exclusively or primarily about a for-profit-company’s products or services will not be accepted.

 Images: Relevant graphics like charts, graphs, and photos are encouraged.